vedph/gve-doc/model/index.md

 In fact, graphically the snapshot does not just represent a text, but it includes many corrections, rethinkings, or refactorings of it, in the form of various types of 🔖 **annotations** (deletions, insertions, transpositions, side notes, etc.) on top of a text.

-The snapshot is thus a sort of picture taken from the author's mind in relation to the text being composed at a given point in time.
+The snapshot is thus a sort of picture taken in relation to the text being composed at a given point in time.
 This does not necessarily imply that this is the end stage of the creative process underlying the text.
 The process may well have gone further on; but this is not reflected by the snapshot, which just represents a picture which froze an instant of this process at a given time.

 The snapshot is thus far from being the representation of an undisputed linear text; it's an even chaotic bunch of text and annotations on some carrier.
 It is up to the reader to make sense of these annotations, and try to deduce one or more versions of the text from his interpretation.